 Measuring changes in ecological conditions through time allows Valley Water, resource agencies, land managers and the public to understand and respond to climate change effects and evolving creek and habitat conditions.

 *This project was voter approved as part of the Safe, Clean Water and Natural Flood Protection Program.

 KPI #1: Reassess and track stream ecological conditions and habitats in each of the county’s five (5) watersheds every 15 years.

-Field surveys for the Guadalupe River watershed reassessment have been completed.
+Field surveys for the Guadalupe River watershed reassessment were completed in 2022.
 Crews collected data at 75 sites in the watershed.
 The reassessment report is expected to be available in 2023.